immcantation/alakazam/docs/topics/gravy.md

 Value
 -------------------

-A vector of GRAVY scores for the sequence(s).
+A vector of gravy scores for the sequence(s).

 References